 We'll also send you other yummy recipes.
 No worries!
 You can unsubscribe at any time. 💙

-This recipe can be interchanged between the two, but some pizza sauce recipes are heavy on tomato paste making it too thick for a spaghetti sauce.
-What I love about his recipe is the interchangeability of it.
-This sauce can be used as both a pizza sauce and spaghetti sauce.
+This recipe can be interchanged between the two, but some pizza sauce recipes are heavy on tomato paste, making it too thick for a spaghetti sauce.
+What I love about this recipe is its interchangeability.
+This sauce can be used as both a pizza sauce and a vegan spaghetti sauce.
 Cooking this sauce thickens it up because some of the water in the crushed tomatoes evaporates.
-So if you need to loosen it up after cooking, just add in a tablespoon or two of water or vegetable broth and it works beautifully as pasta sauce.
+So if you need to loosen it up after cooking, just add in a tablespoon or two of water or vegetable broth, and it works beautifully as a pasta sauce.

-This sauce stores well in an air-tight container in the refrigerator for up to four days, or in the freezer for six months.
-Again, you can also use the leftover sauce for a single-serve pasta dish with some veggies—such as sautéed or grilled mushrooms, onions, and bell pepper.
+This sauce stores well in an airtight container in the refrigerator for up to four days or in the freezer for up to six months.

 Ingredients